CryptoCow0/Worle-Extension/README.md

 ## Word-List
-> <h1 src="WordleList.txt" />
+Working on updating the List to have more common words and unique ones

 ## Version 1.0.0
-  Standard 5-letter words
+  Standard 5-letter words  <br />
-  5 guesses unlike traditional "WORDLE"
+  5 guesses unlike traditional "WORDLE"  <br />

 ## Future Features (plan)
-  Math Guesser is in the works... customizable grid-size...
+  Math Guesser is in the works... <br />
+  customizable grid-size...